Flight Demonstration and Model Validation of a Prototype Variable-Altitude Venus Aerobot: Results

-In our analysis, we found that the heat transfer model within FLOATS is the largest source of sensitivity in the outputs.
-Notably, the simulated aerobot altitude showcases the strongest sensitivity to the atmospheric temperature near the surface and the solar radiation input.
-FLOATS cannot currently accommodate a non-steady atmosphere and only accepts the measured atmospheric variation with altitude -- thus variations in temperature at the same altitude during the approximately hour-long flights of the aerobot were ignored.
-This is a key limitation of the model, especially in the morning as hot air near the ground begins to rise and mix, decreasing the air density.
+In our analysis, we found that the heat transfer model within FLOATS is the largest source of sensitivity in the outputs and likely drives our modeling error.
+Notably, the simulated aerobot altitude showcases the strongest sensitivity to the atmospheric temperature in flight.
+FLOATS cannot currently accommodate a time-carying atmosphere and only accepts the measured atmospheric temperature with altitude -- thus variations in temperature at the same altitude during the approximately hour-long flights of the aerobot were averaged.
+This is a key limitation of the model, especially in the late morning as hot air near the ground begins to rise and mix, decreasing the air density.
 By contrast, FLOATS does simulate the rise in temperature of the ZP helium gas in sunlight.
 Accordingly, while FLOATS includes the increasing buoyancy effect from the warm helium it simultaneously ignores the decreasing buoyancy effect from the warm air.

-The atmosphere was under weaker solar forcing in Flight 2 given an earlier launch in the morning than Flight 1, so part of the FLOATS discrepancy could be explained by the time-varying atmosphere.
-We also observed during data reduction that the FLOATS altitude profile is markedly changed if the temperature-altitude spline fit varies by even 2--3\textsuperscript{$\circ$}C near the surface.
-This type of model sensitivity to thermal conditions was not observed in the actual flight behavior of the aerobot, which flew as commanded by the pilot.
+The atmosphere was under weaker solar forcing in Flight 2 given a dimly lit earlier morning launch than Flight 1, so part of the FLOATS discrepancy could be explained by stronger time-varying atmosphere of Flight 1 that accentuates this fundamental limitation in FLOATS.
+The flight instrumentation measured this time-varying temperature phenomena on multiple occasions, with large atmospheric temperature excursions independent of altitude (Figure \ref{fig:atmosphere}a, red) whereas Flight 2 was much better altitude-correlated.
+We further observed during data reduction that the FLOATS altitude profile is markedly changed if the temperature-altitude spline fit varies by even 2--3\textsuperscript{$\circ$}C near the surface and would overshoot in altitude if the high-altitude thermal excursions are not captured in the averaged atmosphere.
+This type of model sensitivity to thermal conditions was not observed in the actual flight behavior of the aerobot, which flew as commanded by the pilot, so understanding this effect is our highest priority for further investigation.

 Future FLOATS modeling work will focus on these thermal excursions and requires longer duration flights for validation under many hours of variable solar forcing and atmospheric temperature change.
+Better capturing of the thermal time constant between the ZP gas and outside atmosphere (convective heat transfer rates), azimuthal nodes, and a time-varying atmospheric temperature model should improve the FLOATS prediction on how these variations impact the flight dynamics.
+Longer duration flights will also decrease the effect of free-lift measurement error, as uncertainty in the initial flight phase would get averaged over many hours.